Procedural risk shrinks; structural risk doesn't

 Features ship.
 Milestones hit.
 The structural boundary isn't in the current milestone's scope.
 Every progress report reinforces the original platform decision.
 Early progress on a structurally limited platform looks indistinguishable from early progress on a sound one.
 The divergence surfaces later, when it's expensive.

 The trajectory was structural the whole time.
-Ask the question before the first feature ships.
+Ask the question before you commit to the platform.